Komsomolskaya (Koltsevaya line): Architecture and decoration

 Beginning with the large vestibule located among the former of the two train stations, the building features a large octagonal dome topped by a cupola, and a spire crowned by a large star and imposing full-height portico with stylised Corinthian columns.
 Inside amid the Baroque-style ornaments, rich torchères and chandelier lights, two escalators descend, one leading to the old 1935 Komsomolskaya-Radialnaya station, and the second to this one.

 On the platform level, there is a Baroque ceiling, with accompanying friezes, painted yellow.
 Supporting the enlarged barrel vault are 68 octagonal columns faced with white marble, and topped with baroque pilasters.
 The platform is lit up by chandeliers and additional concealed elements in the niches of both the central and platform halls.

 The theme of the design, the Historical Russian fight for freedom and independence, is expressed in eight large ceiling mosaics by Pavel Korin.
 Korin said that the inspiration came from Joseph Stalin's speech at the Moscow Parade of 1941, where he inspired the soldiers amid the catastrophic losses in the early period of World War II to remember the historical heroics of their Russian forefathers.
-The idea to design the art as a mosaic came from the Saint Sophia Cathedral in Kiev, where Korin saw that such artforms could last for eternity.
+The idea to design the art as a mosaic came from the Saint Sophia Cathedral in Kyiv, where Korin saw that such artforms could last for eternity.
 Chronologically the mosaics are as following: